16x16pixelcat/16X16PIxelCat/README.md

 # Hi I am pixel
-I am a... well just a person who want to learn how to code currently I am learning how to code games, webdevolopmemt and manimations sometimes
+I am a... well just a person who want to learn how to code currently I am learning how to code games, apps, ~webdevelopment~ and manimations sometimes

 ## My projects